-The song was performed by Armenian-French singer/songwriter Charles Aznavour (1924- ), who co-wrote it with Jaqcues Plante.
+Among all famous French songs, this one shouldn't be missed.
+It was performed by Armenian-French singer/songwriter Charles Aznavour (1924- ), who co-wrote it with Jaqcues Plante.
 It was recorded in 1965 and became an international hit in 1966.
 It is about a painter reflecting on his life as a struggling but happy artist in Montmartre.
 Aznavour re-recorded his song in many languages.
 It has been covered a few times, most recently by Portuguese artist Mafalda Arnauth in 2005.

 See lyrics: La Boheme

 Je T’aime…Moi Non Plus

 This song was performed by Joseph “Joe” Dassin, a Jewish-French singer and songwriter born in America.
 It was originally recorded in 1976 on the album “Le Jardin du Luxembourg”.
 It is a love song recounting the relationship of a couple still together.
 During his long career, Dassin has sold fifty million albums around the world.

 Here comes another famous French song, which is also one of my favorites: Elisa.
 Written and performed by Serge Gainsbourg, a French singer/songwriter and artist, it was released in 1969 on the album “Jane Birkin/Serge Gainsbourg” which features duets and solo performances.
 It is a weird telling of a salacious affair between a man and his much younger lover.
 The album was reissued on August 4, 2010 for the first time in the United States.

 See lyrics: Elisa

 Et Si Tu N’Existais Pas